Phase II funding for the Integrating Finance and Biodiversity Programme was announced in March 2024, and will extend to December 2026.

 The vision is to build national capability bridging scientific, finance, policy and third sector communities, harnessing and catalysing world-leading science to enable the greening of finance for nature, and mobilisation of capital for nature recovery.
 This aligns with the goals of the 2023 UK Green Finance Strategy and Environmental Improvement Plan and helps set the global agenda.

-Work is organised within three flagship initiatives
+Work is organised within three Flagship initiatives

 Flagship 1: Financing Green Sector Transitions